Classroom Visuals

 AAC: Core and Sight Words

-A Core Vocabulary Board, or Core Words, is an AAC tool that has picture symbols of the spoken words that we use daily.
-Students with complex needs learn best when these words are taught in context in their literacy environment.
+A core vocabulary board, or core words, is an AAC tool that has picture symbols of high frequency words that we use daily.
+Students with complex needs learn best when these words are taught in context in their environment, which includes literacy.
 Reading with students gives them opportunities to learn sight words, as many are also core words.

 Some of these core and sight words are: I, me, you, help, want, play, look, go, in, see, where, what, eat, yes, no, up, like, not, here, this.

-- Answering yes/no questions using Core Words or AAC
+- Asking questions using core words or AAC

 - Sharing their enjoyment by smiling, looking, making eye-contact or using core words